Lunarbits222/Lunarbits222/README.md

 #### What cryptocurrency exchange will list the token?

-The Lunarbits Token has applied amd approved to  to list on a leading cryptocurrency platform such as MEXC, Gate.io,  LA Bank abd others and expects to be published there by start of Q3, 2025 (note this date is subject to change)
+The Lunarbits Token has applied and been approved  to list on a leading cryptocurrency platform such as MEXC, Gate.io,  LA Bank and others and expects to be published there by the start of Q3, 2025 (note this date is subject to change)

 ![IMG-20250123-WA0071](https://github.com/user-attachments/assets/9e5d73bd-9d9b-495f-980d-9bc1a7535774)